rajula96reddy/botathon/Submission.md

 Facebook Messenger

 ## Who will be the primary user segment of the bot ---
+Cyrpto Currency investors and it's enthusiasts

-##Is the bot targeted to a specific function, domain or industry?
+## Is the bot targeted to a specific function, domain or industry?
-(Note : Business or domain bots will get a higher precedence compared to a general or a hobby bot)
+Yes.
+It is target to the Crypto Currency industry.
 ## What primary functions/features does the bot provide?
 –E.g.
 Car Sales FAQs